 Who Must Pay Estimated Tax?

-Individuals, including sole proprietors, partners, and S corporation shareholders, generally have to make estimated tax payments if they expect to owe tax of $1,000 or more when their return is filed.
+Individuals who are unable to withhold income tax from their income stream generally have to make estimated tax payments if they expect to owe federal tax of $1,000 or more when their return is filed.
+This may include:

 How To Figure Estimated Tax

-Individuals, including sole proprietors, partners and S corporation shareholders, generally use Form 1040-ES to figure estimated tax.
-To figure your estimated tax, you must figure your expected adjusted gross income, taxable income, taxes, deductions, and credits for the year.
+In general, Federal Form 1040-ES can be used to calculate the estimated income tax due each quarter.
+To figure your estimated tax, you must first estimate your expected adjusted gross income, taxable income, taxes, deductions, and credits for the year.